-Together with your support, we have provided over $70,000 worth of supplies, services, and financial assistance to Special Education Classrooms, Adriennes Adventures, SEPAC, North Shore Consortium SOAR program, Autism Speaks, Knock Out Foundation, and so much more.
+Together with your support, we have provided over $100,000 worth of supplies, services, and financial assistance to Special Education Classrooms, Adriennes Adventures, SEPAC, North Shore Education Consortium SOAR program, Autism Speaks, Knock Out Foundation, and so much more.

 The Little Ricky Foundation was recognized by the Doug Flutie Foundation and Smith & Wollensky as one of the best Autism organizations in the country for bringing awareness and financial support to a local community.

 LITTLE RICKY FOUNDATION sponsored a day at the museum of science.
-Dozens of children and their RMA teachers in the special education classsrooms were treated to a wonderful venue and lunch in January.
+Dozens of children and their RMA teachers in the special education classsrooms were treated to a wonderful venue and lunch.

-LITTLE RICKY FOUNDATION visited our friends at Town Line Bowling again on Friday March 4.
+LITTLE RICKY FOUNDATION visited our friends at Town Line Bowling.
 We bowled, playing lots of arcade games, and had a great lunch.
 Little Ricky's class from the North Shore Education Consortium SOAR program will joined us along with their wonderful staff of teachers of therapists.

-LITTE RICKY FOUNDATION was proud to support the 6th Annual Community friendship Festival at RHS ball-field on June 10.
+LITTE RICKY FOUNDATION was proud to support the 6th Annual Community friendship Festival at RHS ball-field.
 We welcomed our friends from Saugus, Winthrop, Chelsea, Malden, Lynn, and of course Revere.
 It was a year end celebration for all the students who work so hard in their special education classrooms.
 All were treated to games, rides, foods, and lots of dancing.

-LITTLE RICKY FOUNDATION was happy to bring over 80 students and teachers from the Revere Special Education summer program to see the North Shore Navs on July 28.
+LITTLE RICKY FOUNDATION was happy to bring over 80 students and teachers from the Revere Special Education summer program to see the North Shore Navs .
 All were treated to hot dogs, cold drinks, popsicles, and more.

 Our goal is to provide support and services to these children while in school so that one day they can become independent, self sufficient, and active members of our community.